patternfly/patternfly-react/packages/react-topology/src/components/TopologyView/examples/Topology.md

 3. To create your topology view component, add a `VisualizationProvider`, which is a useful context provider.
 It allows access to the created Controller and is required when using the `VisualizationSurface` component.

-4. Use `VizualizationProvider` to wrap `VizualizationSurface` which can accept `state` as a parameter.
-The state is application specific.
-It can be any data the application wants to store/retrieve from the controller.
-Adding state to the surface allows hooks to update when state changes.
-The state is useful to keep graph state such as selected elements.

-5. Use a controller to wrap your topology view component.
-In the example below, this is done via the `VisualizationProvider` which consumes the `Controller` via context.
+4. You can use the provided `VisualizationSurface` to provide the SVG component required for the topology components.
+The `VisualizationSurface` can take a state parameter that will allow you to pass your state settings along to the Controller.

 ```ts file='./TopologyBaselineDemo.tsx'
 ```